 The Korean Language, Literature and Translation initiative is dedicated to supporting research and projects related to the Korean language, literature, and translation by faculty at USC and within the Southern California region.
 Under this program, KSI organizes and sponsors a diverse array of events, including language pedagogy workshops, literature studies conferences, literary exchange events, and the annual Hangeul Day festival.

-The institute also facilitates the translation and publication of Korean literature through the Magpie Series in Global Korean Literature, published by Kaya Press.
-The initiative aims at both promoting scholarly inquiry and enhancing the accessibility of Korean literary works to a wider audience.
+The institute also facilitates the publication of the archival materials of USC’s Korean Heritage Library and the translation and publication of Korean literature through the Magpie Series in Global Korean Literature, published by Kaya Press.
+The initiative aims at both promoting scholarly inquiry and enhancing the accessibility of Korean and Korean-language American literary works to a wider audience.

 Past Events